Spring is around the corner and people are looking into buying new outdoor grills.

 Weber Brothers Metal Works in Palatine, Illinois made buoys for the Coast Guard.
-In 1952, one of their employees George Stephen was looking for a way to grill food.
+In 1952, one of their employees, George Stephen, was looking for a way to grill food.
 He took one of the buoys and cut it in half to make one part a grill and the top part a lid.
 George then added a handle and legs and then poked some holes in the lid.
-That developed into the first grill made.

 The Weber Kettle grill was born.

 George Stephens, in the late 1950’s, bought the Weber Brothers Metal Works and devoted his time to manufacturing the Weber Kettle grill.
 Over the next 30 years, the company was selling grills throughout the country.
 In 1985, Weber developed a gas line of grills known as the Genesis.
 That was a turning point in outdoor grilling because it gives you a precise heat without flare–ups.
 Weber now sells grills and accessories in 30 countries around the world.

 Over the last 10 years, Weber has upgraded its product quality.
 It is actually number one in terms of percentage of products repaired with an unbelievable 1% service rate (the average is 25%).

 The Wolf Steel Ltd. Company was started by Wolfgang Schroeter in 1976 in Barrie, Ontario, Canada.
 They started manufacturing wood stoves which were made of solid cast iron and two glass doors.

 In 1981 the company developed a line called Napoleon which included gourmet gas grills.
 The grills offered infrared grilling, which was at the time the most advanced technology in North America.

 The company has grown to the largest manufacturer of gas grills, gas fireplaces and stoves.
 They now distribute in all of North America and Canada.